NationalSecurityAgency/skills-docs/docs/overview/README.md

 Any application with numerous features could benefit from in-context training using this gamfication strategy.

-With that said, the Skills as a Service platform provides substantial benefits in these scenarios:
+With that said, the SkillTree platform provides substantial benefits in these scenarios:

 1. Application with many complex and sophisticated features.
 Training is time consuming, complicated and expensive.
-You can utilize Skills as a Service to:
+You can utilize SkillTree to:
    - Enable users to Quickly learn new features and effectively master advanced features.
    - Improve training recall through continued user engagement and required repetition.
    - Reduce training sessions - less support costs.
 Continued user engagement in application training promotes local experts.
 1. Workforce utilizes multiple home-grown tools to accomplish their jobs.
-You can then use Skills as a Service to:
+You can then use SkillTree to:
    - Provide cross-application and cross-org training - strongly encourages user engagement to become domain and application experts.
    - [Cross-application dependencies](/dashboard/user-guide/dependencies.html#cross-project-dependencies) teach users cross-domain workflow skills
    - [Global Badges](/dashboard/user-guide/badges.html#global-badges) expand training across project boundaries

 ## Benefits

-Gamification is a proven training strategy, using the Skills as a Service platform yields numerous benefits:
+Gamification is a proven training strategy, using the SkillTree platform yields numerous benefits:

 **For Your Application Users:**
 1. Fun way to master application features